 Checking proofs is an automated process about as simple as programming-language type-checking; on the other hand, finding proofs of theorems is, in general, intractable.
-Subsequent work on PCC focused on building a realistic certifying compiler [4] that automatically constructs proofs (for simple type-safety properties) for a large subset of Java and on reducing the size of proof witness, an important concern in the context of mobile code.
+Subsequent work on PCC focused on building a realistic certifying compiler4 that automatically constructs proofs (for simple type-safety properties) for a large subset of Java and on reducing the size of proof witness, an important concern in the context of mobile code.

-An important PCC advantage inherited by certified software is that the software does not require use of a particular compiler or of any compiler.
+An important PCC advantage inherited by certified software is that the software does not require a particular compiler.
 As long as the code producer provides the proof, the code consumer is assured of safety.
 This significantly increases the flexibility available to system designers.